h2non/nar/README.md

-It provides **built-in support** for **creating**, **extracting**, **installing** and **running** applications easily from a simple [configuration](#configuration) through a featured [command-line interface](#command-line-interface) and full asynchronous event-based [programmatic API](#programmatic-api)
+It provides **built-in support** for **creating**, **extracting**, **installing** and **running** applications easily from a simple [configuration](#configuration) through a featured [command-line interface](#command-line-interface) and full asynchronous event-based [programmatic API](#programmatic-api), following npm idiomatics

-It could be a great solution for distributing, running and testing private node/io.js applications that are outside of the `npm` ecosystem
+It's a good solution for distributing, running and testing public or private node/io.js applications that are outside of the `npm` ecosystem

 Questions?
 Read the [FAQs](#faq) or [open](https://github.com/h2non/nar/issues/new) an issue